-Nimue has developed a multi-functional facial spray Nimue Vitamin C Moisture Mist, an excellent Antioxidant and safe UVA protection for every day giving the skin a radiant and hydrated glow reducing signs of ageing invigorating and refreshing effect.
+Nimue has developed a multi-functional facial spray Nimue Vitamin C Moisture Mist, an excellent Antioxidant and safe UVA protection for every day use giving the skin a radiant and hydrated glow, reducing signs of ageing, with invigorating and refreshing effects.
 Nimue Vitamin C Face Mist stimulates endorphins, resulting in an uplifted and invigorated feeling.

 It is available as a refill too!!!

 Easy to use Kalahari Toning Lotion is infused with allantoin and melon seed extract, which is rich in Vitamin C. This face lotion protects the skin from UV exposure while regenerating and nourishing the skin.
 It also inhibits melanin production in the skin, which helps to lighten hyperpigmentation and brown spots, even out skin tone and enhance skin radiance.